ramazangurpinar/complexity_stability/README.md

 # Complexity-Stability Analysis for Software Bug Prediction

-This project aims to investigate the relationship between software complexity metrics and the stability of feature selection (FS) algorithms in the context of software defect (bug) prediction.
+This project explores the relationship between **software complexity metrics** and the **stability of feature selection algorithms** in the context of software defect prediction.
+It combines data from multiple open-source projects and evaluates how dataset-level complexity influences the consistency of feature selection across algorithms such as Chi2, Mutual Information, ReliefF, and Lasso.

 ---

 ## Project Structure

+DissertationProject/
+│
+├── README.md # Project explanation
+├── requirements.txt # Dependencies to run the project
+│
+├── notebooks/ # Main code notebook and custom modules │ ├── project.ipynb # Complete pipeline in Jupyter Notebook
+│ └── stability/ # Custom module for Nogueira’s stability index │
+├── code-pdf/ # Notebook exported as PDF
+│ └── project.pdf
+│
+├── data/
+│ ├── original-datasets/ # Raw CSVs with 9 software metrics + target (isExistBug)
+│ ├── originaldata-complexity-metrics/ # Computed complexity metrics for each project │ ├── originaldata-fs-stability-metrics/ # Feature selection stability scores (Chi2, MI, ReliefF, Lasso)
+│ ├── filtered-datasets/ # Same datasets but reduced to top 5 features
+│ ├── filtereddata-complexity-metrics/ # Complexity metrics for reduced datasets
+│ ├── filtereddata-fs-stability-metrics/ # FS stability scores on filtered datasets │ └── results/
+│ ├── originaldata-results/ # Correlation, importance, merged results (original)
+│ ├── filtereddata-results/ # Same, but for filtered datasets
+│ └── overall-results/ # Final comparative analyses

+## Project Steps

 The project is organized into 17 structured steps: